-The Luanshya district is Zambia's most densely populated region and as a result it's forests have been disappearing.
+The Luanshya district is Zambia's most densely populated region and as a result its forests have been disappearing.
 Through a holistic approach that integrates livelihood development with ecological restoration, WeForest supports farmers to restore the native Miombo woodlands that are disappearing from the region.
-By employing assisted natural regeneration of Miombo woodlots (plots of native woodland on farms) and and introducing economic activities such as bioenergy and honey production, local communities can restore their forests.
+By employing assisted natural regeneration of Miombo woodlots (plots of native woodland on farms) and introducing economic activities such as bioenergy and honey production, local communities can restore their forests.
 The farmer population benefits from diversified jobs, higher incomes and new skills.
 The project establishes market linkages between small-scale farmers and local private sector companies.
 In addition, this project looks to aid farmers in obtaining ownership of land in order to secure the sustainability and longetivity of the conservation and livelihood outcomes.

 Restore native Miombo woodlots on smallhold farms